 Jessica Hirsch worked in partnership with Visit Idaho to create this Travel Tip.

-Delectable dishes served with a side of sustainability is one of the most prominent foodie trends of the year.
-Locally-sourced menu items help reduce environmental impacts and allow diners to connect with local food purveyors.
-This locally-sourced movement was front-and-center during my food-focused adventure in Boise.
+Delectable dishes served with a side of sustainability are one of the most prominent foodie trends of the year.
+Locally sourced menu items help reduce environmental impacts and allow diners to connect with local food purveyors.
+This locally sourced movement was front-and-center during my food-focused adventure in Boise.

 Bittercreek Alehouse was top-notch in this regard.
 It has implemented a mindset of regularly looking at all aspects of business and finding ways to decrease its carbon footprint.
-One example of this is the usage of ingredients from local farms such as 100% house-cut local organic potatoes and fresh Ballard Cheese Curds from a farm about 100 miles away.
-Bittercreek Alehouse is totally transparent with its customers and you can find a full list of their locally-sourced food on their website.
+One example of this is the usage of ingredients from local farms such as 100% house-cut local organic potatoes and fresh Ballard Cheese curds from a farm about 100 miles away.
+Bittercreek Alehouse is totally transparent with its customers, and you can find a full list of its locally sourced food on its website.

 Boise is changing the game when it comes to the food scene and showing the rest of the country how it’s done without sacrificing quality and taste.

 Feature image credited to Jessica Hirsch/Cheat Day Eats.